 3. It Cuts Across Social Boundaries

 Another reason why social sites, like forums in particular, lead to revolution is because these forums cut across boundaries that used to be blocked by geography alone.
-For example, when you’ve got a forum like WhyWeProtest’s “Free Iran” forum, it becomes clear very fast just how many perspectives you can get on issues regarding individual “freedom.”
+For example, when you’ve got a forum like WhyWeProtest’s “” forum, it becomes clear very fast just how many perspectives you can get on issues regarding individual “freedom.”

 Just reading through posts from people struggling for freedom from a powerful regime is a real eye-opener.
 Online forums provide you with perspectives that may very well open your eyes to things taking place in other countries that you never would have known about.
 For people living in countries under a strict regime or tight government censorship, that awareness can go a long way toward inciting revolution.

 4. It Encourages Freedom Of Expression

 The nature of social media – like Facebook and Twitter – provides people with a greater ability to share their thoughts freely and openly.

 Reading some of the thoughts and ideas from many of these protestors and human rights advocates, it’s very enlightening to see just how well and clearly people express their discontent with their government when they are given the chance.

 Whether it’s on Twitter or Facebook, you’ll find amazing advocacy groups that are making a huge impact by releasing information and facts about dictatorships and their human rights abuses – information that, years ago, would have been more easily covered up and hidden.

 Today, thanks to the speed and efficiency of status updates on sites like Facebook and Twitter, these governments are finding it far more difficult to hide the truth from the world.